 A 3-minute video rundown: Michigan No-Fault Auto Insurance Changes for 2020 - Intro

-What is Michigan's New No-Fault Auto Insurance Law?
+What is Michigan's No-Fault Auto Insurance Law?

-When Did This Law Get Passed?
+When Did Michigan's No-Fault Law Change?

 What is Personal Injury Protection (PIP)?